AlandisP/GameVerse/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.
+The unit tests are in `/GameVerse/test/java/com/GameVerse/GameVerse`.

-The behavioral tests are in `/test/casper/`.
+The behavioral tests are in `/GameVerse/test/java/com/GameVerse/GameVerse/selenium`.

 ## Testing Technology